| Sue Skoglund, EditorValerie Reid, Webmaster

 legal department.
 It provided a very relevant and systematic guide for

+tackling the challenges of electronic resource management.
 Stephanie Weldon from the GMR, taught the "Consumer

 Health Information Course", a useful class for librarians developing